Treatments · Trauma therapy

 The patterns clients bring in.

 Trauma is not only what happened.
-It is also what the body and mind did to survive it, and what is still happening now because of those adaptations.
-Some of what we see most:
+It is also what the body and mind did to survive it.

 • Reactions that feel disproportionate to the situation in front of you